This week will be all about Valentine’s Day and can be a time of great romance or great pain.

 She told me that in her amazingly good relationship with her husband Pat, the children came second and their relationship came first.

 She told me that the children needed their family’s foundation to be solid first as that underpinned the whole ethos of their family and from that firm basis the girls could grow, feel secure and model a happy intimate relationship for themselves – learning from their parents as powerful role models.

 Anyone in a long-term relationship knows that the dance of intimacy involves coming together and moving apart.
 Sometimes we grow at different speeds in our relationship and sometimes in different directions.
-But what is important is to press your pause button, like on your DVD and take a look at where you are.
+But what is important is to press your pause button, like on your remote control and take a look at where you are.

 Children are tiring, demanding and challenging so it’s really easy to lose sight of your relationship with your partner.
 But what’s so different in the “early days” is the intense periods of closeness that you naturally share –that is what can get so lost as your relationship deepens and kids come along.

 A sapling tree gets a lot more attention than a full-grown tree, but an established tree also needs nurturing and watering because work, family, friendships, ageing parents and Life takes up a lot of our attention and often our relationships suffer.